- Gather documents to complete FAFSA.

 Student employment paychecks are disbursed monthly.
 Properly completed timecards are due in the Financial Aid Office on the 15th of each month and student employment paychecks will be available at the end of each month.
 Other funds (OTAG, BIA, etc.) are disbursed when received from respective agencies, normally within two months of beginning of semester.
 MSC reserves the right to insure that all your financial obligations to the College and UCSO are paid before cash disbursements are made.

 Your loans have been awarded as the maximum amount you are eligible to borrow.
 If you wish to borrow a smaller amount, you must indicate this on the Loan Request Form.
 The Loan Request Form and Master Promissory Note must be completed before your loan will be processed.
 Borrowers are required to complete loan entrance counseling before a student loan will be processed.
-In an effort to increase our borrowers knowledge, beginning with Fall 2014, first-time MSC borrowers will be required to complete enhanced entrance counseling and all borrowers will be required to complete entrance counseling/financial literacy counseling on an annual basis.
 Your financial aid file must be complete and accurate and you must have completed entrance counseling, submitted a completed loan request, and completed Master Promissory Note early enough to allow us enough processing time to originate your loan before the end of the loan period.

 - To accept the loan awards, you must complete the Loan Request Form (see Downloadable Financial Aid Forms) and return it to the Financial Aid Office.
 Review this form (front and back).